howtographql/howtographql/content/backend/graphql-js/1-getting-started.md

 GraphQL schemas are usually written in the GraphQL [Schema Definition Language](https://www.prisma.io/blog/graphql-sdl-schema-definition-language-6755bcb9ce51) (SDL).
 SDL has a type system that allows you to define data structures (just like other strongly typed programming languages such as Java, TypeScript, Swift, Go, etc.).

-But how does that help in defining the API for a GraphQL server?
+How does that help in defining the API for a GraphQL server, though?
 Every GraphQL schema has three special _root types_: `Query`, `Mutation`, and `Subscription`.
-The root types correspond to the three operation types offered by GraphQL: queries, mutations and subscriptions.
-The fields on these root types are called _root field_ and define the available API operations.
+The root types correspond to the three operation types offered by GraphQL: queries, mutations, and subscriptions.
+The fields on these root types are called _root fields_ and define the available API operations.

 As an example, consider the simple GraphQL schema we used above: